Selective Admissions to Health Professions Programs

 - Submit the online application during the designated application period (see below), if eligible.
 Students not meeting requirements should continue to work with their advisor to determine needed qualifications.

-- Verify the application status using your student (Zimbra) e-mail account.
+- Verify the application status using your student (Zimbra) e-mail account or personal email if on file with the college.

 All students receive a letter regarding admission status.
 Late applications will be accepted during the specified late application period and considered, if space in the program is available.